githubzaheer/CrudCoreApi_Code/README.md

   All Apis are working correctly on local machine but on aws have some issue to connect with database, database is created and connected on my local machine and also i m using it to create now databse and adding the data using api's. but facing some connection issue with aws. ![image](https://user-images.githubusercontent.com/129961356/230736990-00909194-d9e7-4810-b2c2-6b74bc3faefa.png)
 Rest of the api those are not using databse are working fine.
   ![image](https://user-images.githubusercontent.com/129961356/230737052-5e7894c3-e90c-4a04-b552-d29f97aaef22.png)

 Also authorization is also working fine.

+some to the config values are in direct in code due some issues to get value from config after deployment.